maxmousee/Py-Stress-Detector/README.md

 # Desktop

 To run it just go to the folder and type "python3 StressDetectorDesktop.py -i inputfile" without the quotes It will verify stress level for the input file passed by argument.
-Feel free to change the code to check for other files.
-It should print the graph of the stress data as well.

 If you want to run it inside the docker container, just run:
 "docker exec -it containerIdOrName bash"